Caudillo: Mexico, Central America, and the Caribbean

 Mexico began its revolt against Spain in 1810, gaining independence in 1821.
-Political divisions in the post-independence period were labeled federalist, seeking a weak central government and often associated with liberalism, and centralist, who sought a strong central state and defense of traditional institutional structures, particularly the Mexican Army and the Roman Catholic Church.
+Political divisions in the postindependence period were labeled federalist, seeking a weak central government and often associated with liberalism, and centralist, who sought a strong central state and defense of traditional institutional structures, particularly the Mexican Army and the Roman Catholic Church.
 Many regional strongmen were in the Federalist-Liberal camp, which supported local control and the continuation of their power.

-The quintessential Mexican caudillo, who gained national power for decades, was Santa Anna, who was initially a Liberal but became a Conservative and sought strengthening of the central government.
-Following the Mexican–American War, regional caudillos such as Juan Álvarez of the state of Guerrero and Santiago Vidaurri of Nuevo León-Coahuila ousted Santa Anna in the Revolution of Ayutla, bringing Liberals to power. Álvarez follows the pattern of the "folk caudillo", whom historian François Chevalier calls a "good cacique, [who] protected the mainly indigenous and mestizo peasants of Guerrero, who in turn gave him their loyalty". Álvarez briefly served as President of Mexico, returning to his home state, leaving ideological liberals to institute the era of La Reforma.
+The quintessential Mexican caudillo, who gained national power for decades, was Santa Anna, who was initially a liberal, but became a conservative and sought strengthening of the central government.
+Following the Mexican–American War, regional caudillos, such as Juan Álvarez of the state of Guerrero and Santiago Vidaurri of Nuevo León-Coahuila, ousted Santa Anna in the Revolution of Ayutla, bringing liberals to power. Álvarez follows the pattern of the "folk caudillo", whom historian François Chevalier calls a "good cacique, [who] protected the mainly indigenous and mestizo peasants of Guerrero, who in turn gave him their loyalty". Álvarez briefly served as President of Mexico, returning to his home state, leaving ideological liberals to institute the era of La Reforma.

-During the era of the Mexican Reform and the French intervention in Mexico, there were a number of generals who had regional personal followings.
-Important figures whose local power had consequences nationally included Mariano Escobedo in San Luis Potosí; Ramón Corona in Jalisco and Durango; and Porfirio Díaz in parts of Veracruz, Puebla, and Oaxaca.
-There were other caudillos whose power was more local but still important, including Gerónimo Treviño and Francisco Narajo in Nuevo León, Servando Canales and Juan Cortina in Tamaulipas, Florencio Antillón in Guanajuato, Ignacio Pesqueira in Sonora, Luis Terrazas in Chihuahua, and Manuel Lozada in Tepic.
+During the era of the Mexican Reform and the French intervention in Mexico, a number of generals had regional personal followings.
+Important figures whose local power had consequences nationally included Mariano Escobedo in San Luis Potosí, Ramón Corona in Jalisco and Durango, and Porfirio Díaz in parts of Veracruz, Puebla, and Oaxaca.
+Other caudillos had more local but still important power, including Gerónimo Treviño and Francisco Narajo in Nuevo León, Servando Canales and Juan Cortina in Tamaulipas, Florencio Antillón in Guanajuato, Ignacio Pesqueira in Sonora, Luis Terrazas in Chihuahua, and Manuel Lozada in Tepic.

-Following the defeat of the French in 1867, the government of Benito Juárez and his successor following his death, Sebastián Lerdo de Tejada, faced opponents who objected to their increasingly Centralist administrations.
+Following the defeat of the French in 1867, the government of Benito Juárez and his successor following his death, Sebastián Lerdo de Tejada, faced opponents who objected to their increasingly centralist administrations.
 Those opponents gravitated to supporting Díaz, a military hero of the French intervention, who challenged Juárez and Lerdo by attempting rebellions, the second of which, the Plan of Tuxtepec, was successful in 1876.
 Juárez and Lerdo removed some caudillos from office, but this prompted them to rebel.
 These included Trinidad García de la Cadena in Zacatecas, Luis Mier y Terán in Veracruz, Juan Haro in Tampico, Juan N. Méndez in Puebla, Vicente Jiménez in Guerrero, and Juan Cortina in Matamoros.
 "That they slowly gathered around Porfirio Díaz is the story of the rise of Porfirian Mexico."